EVENTS

-Our Annual Plant Sale , a favorite community event, will be held Saturday May 20th 9am – 12pm.
+Our Annual Plant Sale , a favorite community event, will be held Saturday May 18th 9am – 12pm.
 Members gather a collection of some of their standard and exotic perennials from their personal gardens, as well as some vegetable and annuals from seed.
 Gardeners are available for questions and directions.
+More Details to come!

 CLUB PROJECTS